 - What is vitamin B12 important?

-- What plant foods are a source of Vitamin B12?
+- What are vegan sources of vitamin B12?

 - Do animal products contain B12?